-- Office staff: At the top, you have an operational manager and a group administrator (a.k.a.
+- Office Staff: At the top, you have an operational manager and a group administrator (a.k.a.
 ADG) using the IMS website for handling certifications and issuing surveys in a few clicks time.
 In addition, multinational corporations (MNCs), non-governmental organisations (NGOs), and cooperatives can access our web platform to create and conduct Monitoring & Evaluation (M&E) surveys to investigate any child labour on the farm.
 What’s more, is that our digital tool links farmers to their family members.
-Therefore, you can have an effective oversight of any kids in child labour.
+Therefore, you can have effective oversight of any kids in child labour.
 Data collected in Farmforce are available to Child Labour Monitoring and Remediation Systems (CLMRS) community facilitators (who are often farmers).
 By visiting households, CLMRS facilitators raise awareness of child labour and identify any children in danger.
-In case they come across anyone in or at risk of child labour, they record them in a digital system and put in place remediation strategies (e.g., providing children with educational material, supporting income-generating activities for farmers).
+Suppose they come across anyone in or at risk of child labour.
+In that case, they record them in a digital system and put in place remediation strategies (e.g., providing children with educational material and supporting income-generating activities for farmers).

-- Field staff: This includes a section delegate, a coach, and an internal auditor.
+- Field Staff: This includes a section delegate, a coach, and an internal auditor.
 They all use the IMS mobile app to liaise both with the office staff and the farmers.
 Sections delegates play a very strategic role.
-Besides recording cocoa beans purchases and registering growers’ profiles on our digital database, they can also upload farmers’ GPS-mapped plots using the polygon feature.
-Our SaaS then assigns a unique ID number to each farmer which is associated with their farm location and is attached to the lot’s purchase paperwork.
+Besides recording cocoa bean purchases and registering growers’ profiles on our digital database, they can also upload farmers’ GPS-mapped plots using the polygon feature.
+Our SaaS then assigns a unique ID number to each farmer who is associated with their farm location and is attached to the lot’s purchase paperwork.
 Traders can upload the plots’ shapefile onto the Global Forest Watch (GFW) platform and overlay it with historical deforestation data recorded over the last 15 years.
-By doing so, they’ll find out whether cocoa beans producers are farming protected or deforested lands.
+By doing so, they’ll find out whether cocoa bean producers are farming protected or deforested lands.
 Using the Farmforce database, delegates can also check the number of cocoa beans delivered by the farmers at the section against their given quota.
-The latter is just the maximum quantity of cocoa beans each farmer is allowed to deliver.
+The latter is just the maximum quantity of cocoa beans each farmer can deliver.
 By monitoring quota, we minimise the risk of uncertified and untraceable cocoa beans sneaking into the supply chain.

-- Smallholder farmers: Accounting for 84% of the world’s 570 million farms, smallholder farmers are the vital pillar of the agricultural value chain development.
+- Smallholder Farmers: Accounting for 84% of the world’s 570 million farms, smallholder farmers are the vital pillar of agricultural value chain development.
 Besides receiving adequate training, growers will soon expand their capabilities within our IMS.
-In fact, Farmforce has been piloting a Farmer App which is expected to go online by 2023.
+In fact, Farmforce has been piloting a Farmer App, which is expected to go online by 2023.

 By coordinating the above-mentioned three first mile players, Farmforce put in place bag-level traceability.
 Each bag is associated with a farmer’s field and recorded in our system.
 Farmforce’s agricultural supply chain software then generates a unique barcode to stick onto each bag.
 This enables us to track bags and their weight as they move across the cocoa beans value chain.